devalghai/Everlytics-MachineLearning/README.md

 ## Data
 ### Preparation
 Before applying ML models it is best to clean and understand data.
-The transormation of data includes handling missing values, treating outliers, scaling, encoding variables, feature extraction, feature selection or sometimes even feature engineering.
+The transormation of data includes but not limited to
+* Handling missing values
+* Treating outliers
+* Scaling
+* Encoding variables
+* Feature extraction
+* Feature selection
+* Feature engineering.

 ### Missing Values
 The data in this project does not have missing values.